All Products

 public.dts_pg_class, public.dts_pg_attribute, public.dts_pg_type, public.dts_pg_enum, public.dts_postgres_heartbeat, public.dts_ddl_command, public.dts_args_session, and public.aliyun_dts_instance.

-• If a task includes full or incremental migration and the tables to be migrated contain foreign keys, triggers, or event triggers, DTS temporarily sets the session_replication_role parameter to replica at the session level.
-This happens if the destination database account is a privileged account or has superuser permissions.
-If the account does not have these permissions, you must manually set the parameter to replica in the destination database.
-During this period, if cascade update or delete operations occur in the source database, data inconsistency may occur.
-After the DTS migration task is released, you can change the session_replication_role parameter back to origin.
+• For a full or incremental migration task, if the tables to be migrated in the source database contain foreign keys, triggers, or event triggers, DTS temporarily sets the `session_replication_role` parameter to `replica` at the session level if the destination database account is a privileged account or has superuser permissions.
+If the destination database account does not have these permissions, you must manually set the `session_replication_role` parameter to `replica` in the destination database.
+During this period, when `session_replication_role` is `replica`, if cascade update or delete operations occur in the source database, data inconsistency may occur.
+After the DTS migration task is released, you can change the `session_replication_role` parameter back to `origin`.

 • To ensure the accuracy of the displayed latency for incremental data migration, DTS adds a heartbeat table named dts_postgres_heartbeat to the source database.

 • During incremental data migration, DTS creates a replication slot with the prefix dts_sync_ in the source database to replicate data.
-DTS uses this replication slot to obtain incremental logs from the source database within the last 15 minutes.
-When the data migration fails or the migration instance is released, DTS attempts to clean up this replication slot.
+Using this replication slot, DTS can obtain incremental logs from the source database within the last 15 minutes.
+When the data migration fails or the migration instance is released, DTS attempts to automatically clear this replication slot.

 Note

-• If you change the password of the source database account used by the task or delete the DTS IP address from the whitelist during data migration, the replication slot cannot be automatically cleaned up.
-In this case, you must manually clean up the replication slot in the source database.
-This prevents it from accumulating and consuming disk space, which could make the source database unavailable.
+• If you change the password of the source database account used by the task or delete the DTS IP address from the whitelist of the source database during data migration, the replication slot cannot be automatically cleared.
+In this case, you must manually clear the replication slot in the source database to prevent it from accumulating and occupying disk space, which can make the source database unavailable.

 • Before you migrate data, evaluate the performance of the source and destination databases.
-We recommend that you perform data migration during off-peak hours.
-Otherwise, the full data migration may consume read and write resources on both databases, which can increase the database workload.
+We also recommend that you perform data migration during off-peak hours.
+Otherwise, DTS consumes read and write resources on the source and destination databases during full data migration, which may increase the database load.

-• Full data migration involves concurrent INSERT operations, which can cause table fragmentation in the destination database.
-As a result, the table storage space in the destination database will be larger than in the source database after the full migration is complete.
+• Because full data migration involves concurrent INSERT operations, fragmentation occurs in the destination database tables.
+As a result, the storage space used by the tables in the destination database is larger than that in the source database after the full migration is complete.

-• Confirm whether the migration precision for columns of the FLOAT or DOUBLE data type meets your business requirements.
+• Confirm that the migration precision of DTS for columns of the FLOAT or DOUBLE data type meets your business requirements.
 DTS reads the values of these columns using ROUND(COLUMN,PRECISION).
-If the precision is not explicitly defined, DTS uses a precision of 38 for FLOAT and 308 for DOUBLE.
+If the precision is not explicitly defined, DTS migrates FLOAT columns with a precision of 38 digits and DOUBLE columns with a precision of 308 digits.

 • DTS attempts to resume failed migration tasks within seven days.
-Therefore, before you switch your workloads to the destination instance, you must end or release the task.
-You can also run the revoke command to revoke the write permissions of the database account that DTS uses to access the destination instance.
+Therefore, before you switch your business to the destination instance, you must end or release the task.
+Alternatively, revoke the write permissions of the account that DTS uses to access the destination instance using the revoke command.
 This prevents the source data from overwriting the data in the destination instance if the task is automatically resumed.

 Note